ragb/nvda-ragb-plugins/systrayList/README.txt

 Rui Batista <ruiandrebatista@gmail.com>

 == Change Log ==

+Version 1.2 - 2012-04.25
+* Spanish and german translations. thanks to all that contributed.

 Version 1.1 - 2012-03-20
 * Corrected bug that was making impossible to use the plugin when a gettext translation is not available